xavierdmello/xavierdmello/README.md

 **i'm a university student and have been programming since I was 11 years old (big nerd...
 I know).
 I love to keep myself busy (maybe a bit too busy) with a bunch of extra curriculars and hackathon stuff.**
 ### Showcase 🚀
 - I won **first place** in ETHGlobal Waterloo, a $250k crypto hackathon.
 Watch my [on-stage presentation](https://www.youtube.com/live/_I3kAYZ4_eo?si=Jd0ePwqvBpPYApn1&t=1341), and [check out the project here](https://ethglobal.com/showcase/token-rescue-buddy-bd0sd)!
-- I also won first place in an [Entreprenuer First](https://www.joinef.com/) hackathon, a global startup accelerator that has backed companies now worth a cumulative $10 billion.
+- I also won first place in the [Entreprenuer First](https://www.joinef.com/) hackathon, a global startup accelerator that has backed companies now worth a cumulative $10 billion.
 [Check out the repo here.](https://github.com/xavierdmello/BeWoke)
 - My favorite project is [e-Transfer](https://ethglobal.com/showcase/e-transfer-kwwrz), a decentralized, on-chain version of the [real Interac e-Transfer](https://ethglobal.com/showcase/e-transfer-kwwrz) that I re-imagined for ETHGlobal New York.
 <p align="center">
   <a href="https://etransfer.xavierdmello.com">